 by Mars van Grunsven

-Mars holds a law degree from the University of Amsterdam.
+Mars holds a master’s degree in law from the University of Amsterdam.
 After short stints in real estate and law, he decided to pursue his career in a field where his love for culture and intellectual debate come together—media.
 He was one of the ten co-founding editors of Carp, a Dutch magazine aimed at well-educated professionals.
 In 1999, he became the editor-in-chief and general manager of LookSmart Netherlands, an internet search company based in Amsterdam.
 He returned to journalism in 2003, by joining the publishing house Multi Magazines as a managing editor.

 Others about Mars: